-- Tell students to refer to pages 19 and 20 in the student text as they work through the examples and exercises. - You might create a poster that summarizes some of the methods, or strategies.
+• Tell students to refer to pages 19 and 20 in the student text as they work through the examples and exercises.

+• You might create a poster that summarizes some of the methods, or strategies.
 Students can refer to it.

-Mental Addition Strategies

-- · Add in parts. - Add too much and then take away the extra you added. - Add parts of one number to parts of the other and then combine.
+Mental Addition Strategies Mental Subtraction Strategies • Add in parts.
+Subtract in parts.
+Add too much and then take away Subtract too much and then add back the extra you added. the extra you subtracted.
+Add parts of one number to parts of the other and then combine. • Add up; you might use a number line.